 Workers’ compensation covers any injuries or illnesses that are caused by, suffered during, or aggravated by work you normally perform as part of your job.
 According to the Centers for Disease Control and Prevention (CDC), there were almost nine million work-related injuries reported in the United States in 2017.

 Slip and falls account for over 25% of all work-related injuries, while vehicle accidents account for another 25%.
-Some of the most commonly-seen injuries include the following:
+Some of the most common injuries a workers’ compensation attorney in Atlanta, GA, will see include the following:

 - Electrocutions and heavy machinery accidents